SURGroup/JHU-Key-Bridge-Data/README.md

 #### Cumulative Jan 2018 - Mar 2024 Ship Traffic
 - CSV files containing the total number of trips (January 2018 - March 2024) and the average number of trips per day for all bridges studied.
 These files were used to create the plots in "Bridge Ranking by Ship Traffic".

-#### Cumulative Jan 2018 - Mar 2024 Ship Traffic
+#### Traffic Distribution by Ship Size and Year - Jan 2018 - Mar 2024
-- CSV files containing the total number of trips (January 2018 - March 2024) and the average number of trips per day for all bridges studied.
-These files were used to create the plots in "Bridge Ranking by Ship Traffic".
+- CSV files containing the number of trips for each year (Jan 2018 - Mar 2024) for different categories of ship lengths for all bridges studied.
+These files were used to create the plots in "Distribution of Ship Size for Individual Bridges".

 ## Usage